 At first they begin as only the smallest brushings of whisperings, almost imperceptible alterations in the sonic atmosphere about me which until then has been deafeningly silent, and I do not know if they issue from my mind or are something else altogether.
 They are soft and gentle: soothing even, as they hover about me, gradually taking on more of an audible tone, and I begin to make out the words of the dark daemones -

 Sleep, dearest; sleep -

 Sleep, dearest; sleep!

 Well, I have done what was required and passed on the girl to my foolish brother.
-He should have known better, had it been me I would have grasped the situation in an instant.
+He should have known better - had it been me I would have understood the ploy in an instant.
 Stupid, foolhardy boy!
 Always blinded by what he sees - driven by his senses.
-Yes, she is beautiful, and charming, but oh, if he could fathom the deception of the situation!
+Yes, she is beautiful, and charming, but oh, if he could grasp the deception of the situation!
 Zeus is laughing at us all, mocking us as he sits back to watch this hopeless drama unfold itself.
 And still his wrath is not spent - again I am summoned!

 How much of a price must be paid for this?

 I will not yield.
 I will not admit that I was in the wrong for this act.
 I was not.
 Zeus is cruel and unjust to think that he had the right to withhold such a necessity from the mortals.
 Why should they not have the blessing that we ourselves are able to enjoy?